rbtnn/vim-coloredit/README.md

 # vim-coloredit

-This plugin provides to edit "#rrggbb".
+This plugin provides to edit "#rrggbb" or "rgb(rr,gg,bb)" or "rgba(rr,gg,bb,aa)".
+When you edit "rgba(rr,gg,bb,aa)", you can not edit alpha value.

 ## Usage